Skip to main content

 /unblock API

-The /unblock API is designed to bypass bot detection mechanisms such as Datadome and other passive CAPTCHAs.
+The /unblock API bypasses captchas/bot detection and either returns content/cookies/screenshot and/or a browserWSEndpoint for custom automation.
 It offers two main ways to access protected pages:

 • Direct data extraction: Grab the HTML content, screenshots, or cookies from protected pages with a simple REST call.